Khandip

-Khandip is a village in Gangapur City, Sawai Madhopur district in the state of Rajasthan, India.
+Khandip is a village in Sawai Madhopur district in the state of Rajasthan, India.

 Khandip is located along the main railway line from Delhi to Mumbai, accessed via Kota on the rail path from New Delhi.
 The village's standing population currently exceeds 8000, with the majority of the region's population settled throughout the Lakwad, Lakwar Meena community.
-Khandip's geographic designation encompasses an area of approximately 5 km2.
+Khandip's geographic designation encompasses an area of approximately 17.4589 km2.

 Basic facilities

 Water

 There are 20 government, 24 private resources and 14 hand pumps in the village.

 Most of the resources are Deep Tubewells which are dependent on ground water.

 Village is also the part of chambal sawaimadhopur nadauti project sawaimadhopur baler schemes.